Exhibition

 skarmbillede-2025-03-07-kl.-10.47.21.png

 Samara Sallam (b.
-1991, PL/DK) is a Copenhagen-based visual artist, journalist and hypnotherapist.
-She holds an MFA from the Royal Danish Academy of Fine Arts (2022) and a BA from the Funen Art Academy (2019).
-Furthermore, Sallam has studied visual arts at L’école Supérieure des Beaux-arts in Algeria and journalism at Damascus University in Syria.
-Sallam has exhibited at venues including Nikolaj Kunsthal, Copenhagen (2023); Musée d’art de Joliette, Canada (2023); Kunsthal 44Møen, Møn (2023); Haimney Gallery, Barcelona (2021); and Museet for Samtidskunst, Roskilde (2020).
+1991, PS/DK) is a Palestinian, Copenhagen-based visual artist and hypnotherapist.
+She holds an MFA from the Royal Danish Academy of Fine Arts (2022) and a BA from the Funen Art Academy, Odense (2019).
+Furthermore, Sallam has studied visual arts at L’école Supérieure des Beaux-arts in Algeria, and journalism at the University of Damascus in Syria.
+Sallam has exhibited at venues including Nikolaj Kunsthal, Copenhagen (2023); Musée d’art de Joliette, Québec (2023); and Kunsthal 44Møen, Denmark (2023).

 OVERGADEN